SuienS/manim-synthetic-data-kit/use-cases/adding_reasoning_to_llama_3/README.md

 Quick overview:

-1. `pip install synthetic-data-kit`
+1. `pip install manim-synthetic-data-kit`
 2. Follow the [notebook](./cot_enhancement_tutorial.ipynb) to prepare the dataset
 3. This will conver the ToolACE with a new prompt and wrap <tool></tool> tags around tool responses
-4. Use the `synthetic-data-kit -c cot_tools_config.yaml create /path/to/input/file --type cot-enhance -o /path/to/output/file`
+4. Use the `manim-synthetic-data-kit -c cot_tools_config.yaml create /path/to/input/file --type cot-enhance -o /path/to/output/file`
 5. After this we will have to clean a few bad examples
 6. Now we are ready to perform FFT using this dataset
 7. Finally, we re-evaluate numbers on BFCL